AntonGagin/GSAS_USE/README.md

 ```r
 execfile('__apply_patch__.py')
 ```
-in a python command line interpreter.
+in a python command line interpreter from *GSAS-II* local folder.
 If everything works correctly, the following message will be displayed

 ```r
 ### based on Diff, Match and Patch Library